 Sensory rooms can help with sensory issues

-- light tube
+- light spray or rope

 - bubble tube